Analysis: 5 takeaways from the Democratic debate

 Biden promises a female running mate

-For the first time, Biden committed Sunday that he'll select a woman to be his running mate if he's the Democratic nominee, adding that he wants his Cabinet to look like the diverse country.
+For the first time, Biden committed Sunday to selecting a woman to be his running mate if he's the Democratic nominee, adding that he wants his Cabinet to look like the diverse country.

 "I would pick a woman to be my vice president," he said.